smart devices hacking

 Within five minutes of a smart device going online, hackers will try to gain access by using well-known factory setting passwords and usernames.
 Even devices that have been updated, where a buyer sets up new credentials immediately, may be hacked because of security vulnerabilities built into the security camera, virtual assistant, thermostat or other product.

-NetScout, a cybersecurity firm, tracked attempted attacks on its own honeypots — digital lures that are set up to try and attract hackers.
-The company saw attacks double in size between December 2018 and January 2019 — up 218 percent – according to its new report, "IoT Exploits: Around the World in 120 Days."
+NetScout, a cybersecurity firm, tracked attempted attacks on its own honeypots—digital lures set up to attract hackers.
+According to its new report, "IoT Exploits: Around the World in 120 Days," the company saw attacks double in size between December 2018 and January 2019—up 218 percent.

-"Alarmingly, users now have less than 5 minutes from the point of install to change the factory settings of their Internet-connected cameras, virtual assistants, thermostats, door entry systems and other digital equipment before they are probed to see if access is possible using default passwords and in just hours those devices are probed for known security flaws," said Matt Bing, NetScout's senior security analyst.
+"Alarmingly, users now have less than 5 minutes from the point of installation to change the factory settings of their Internet-connected cameras, virtual assistants, thermostats, door entry systems, and other digital equipment before they are probed to see if access is possible using default passwords and in just hours those devices are probed for known security flaws," said Matt Bing, NetScout's senior security analyst.

 Read More: